DanielMontecino/mlops-challenge/README.md

 # MLOps Pipeline

 This repository contains a training pipeline of a regression model and an API for deploying the model into production.
 ## Requirements

-The only requirements to run the pipeline and the API is ```docker``` and ```docker-compose```.
-In addition, to perform a final load test you should install locust:
+The only requirements to run both, the pipeline and the API, are ```docker``` and ```docker-compose```.
+In addition, to perform a load testing you should install locust:

 ```zh
 pip3 install locust
 ```
 ## Overview

 The model training pipeline was build using ```airflow```.
-Airflow which is an open-source workflow management platform for data engineering pipelines.
+Airflow is an open-source workflow management platform for data engineering pipelines.
 Airflow uses directed acyclic graphs (DAGs) to manage workflow orchestration.

 A containerised version of Airflow is used through docker-compose.

-The API that can take incoming predictions requests was build using ```FastAPI```, which is a Web framework for developing RESTful APIs in Python.
-This API was also build using Docker containers.
+The API that can take incoming prediction requests was built using ```FastAPI```, a Web framework for developing RESTful APIs in Python.
+This API was also built using Docker containers.

 ## Previous setup

 ### Clone the repository

-The first step is clone the repository and entry to its root folder
+The first step is to clone the repository and entry to its root folder
 ```zh
 git clone https://github.com/DanielMontecino/mlops-challenge
 cd mlops-challenge
 ```

 ### Verify ports
-FastApi uses the port 80 to receive request.
-Airflow uses ports 6379, 8080 and 5555, and locust uses port 8089.
-Therefore, the first step is to make sure that these port are unused.
+FastApi uses port 80 to receive requests.
+Airflow uses ports 6379, 8080, and 5555, and locust uses port 8089.
+Therefore, the first step is to make sure that these ports are not in use.

 Show all the used ports with the following command, and look for the mentioned ports.
 ```zh
 ss -ntl
 ```
-or look for each port with the next command (if there is no responde, ports are unused):
+or look for each port with the following command (if there is no responde, ports are unused):
 ```zh
 ss -ntl | grep 80
 ss -ntl | grep 8080